ringcentral/ringcentral-softphone-js/README.md

 The app will auto pick up the call and save your voice to `temp.raw`

-You can play `test.raw` file by command line:
+You can play `test.raw` file by command line

 ```
 play -b 16 -e signed -c 1 -r 48000 temp.raw